- DMS 5129

 Masuda, A.D., Poelmans, S.A.Y., Allen, T.D., Spector, P.E., Lapierre, L.M. and Cooper, C.L.
 2012.
 Flexible Work Arrangements Availability and Their Relationship with Work-to-Family Conflict, Job Satisfaction and Turnover Intentions: A Comparison of Three Country Clusters.
 Applied Psychology: An International Review, 61(1): 1-29.

 Yang, L.Q., Spector, P.E., Sanches, J.I., Allen, T.D., Poelmans, S., Cooper, C.L., Lapierre, L.M., O'Driscoll, M.P., Beham, B., Brough, P., Lu, C., Siu, O.L., Abarca, N., Alexandrova, M., Alexandros-Stamatios, A., Çarikçi, I., Ferreiro, P., Fraile, G., Geurts, S., Kinnunen, U., Lu, L., Moreno-Velázquez, I.F., Pagon, M., Pitariu, H., Salamatov, V., Shima, S., Simoni, A.S., Tilleman, K., Widerszal-Bazyl, M. and Woo, J.M.
 2012.
 Individualism-Collectivism as a Moderator of Work Demands: A Cross-Level and Cross-National Examination.
-International Business Studies, Journal of, 43(4): 424-443.
+Journal of International Business Studies, 43(4): 424-443.

 Lapierre, L.M., Naidoo, L.J. and Bonaccio, S. 2012.
 Leaders' Relational Self-Concept and Followers' Task Performance: Implications for Mentoring Provided to Followers.
 Leadership Quarterly, 23(5): 766-774.